Corfliss/cs-courses-notes/README.md

 ---

 # Welcome to CS Courses Notes by Corfliss
-Hello and welcome to this vault, it is a delighful to have you here.
+Hello and welcome to this vault, it is a delightful to have you here.

 ## About Me
 My name is Fauzan Hanandito, although you might know me better as Corfliss.
 At the time I am writing this note.
 I am in a semester break between semester 5 and 6.
 My major is in computer science at Universitas Indonesia.
 In this vault, you will find the resources of everything I learned in my major that I made during my livestream at [my Twitch channel](https://www.twitch.tv/corfliss).